Texas A&M uses balanced attack to thump Marshall 92-68

-Mahan scored A&M’s next four points, and Nebo then collected three field goals — including two tip-ins and a dunk — in the final four minutes to lift the Aggies to a 41-33 lead at the break.
+Mahan scored A&M’s next four points, and Nebo then collected three field goals — including two tip-ins and a dunk — in the final four minutes of the first half to lift the Aggies to a 41-33 lead at the break.
 It was all downhill from there for the Thundering Herd, who saw a two-game win streak snapped.

+“A&M has won five straight and (Kennedy) does a great job, but this game was on us, not so much him,” said Marshall coach Dan D’Antoni, whose younger brother, Mike D’Antoni, coaches the NBA’s Houston Rockets about 100 miles from College Station.

 BIG PICTURE